neoforged/.github/primers/26.1/index.md

     - `FeatureRenderDispatcher`
         - `renderAllFeatures` has been split into `renderSolidFeatures` and `renderTranslucentFeatures`
             - The original method now calls both of these methods, first solid then translucent
-        - `clearSubmitNodes` - Clears the submit node storage
+        - `clearSubmitNodes` - Clears the submit node storage.
+        - `renderTranslucentParticles` - Renders collected translucent particles.
     - `FlameFeatureRenderer#render` -> `renderSolid`
     - `LeashFeatureRenderer#render` -> `renderSolid`
     - `NameTagFeatureRenderer#render` -> `renderTranslucent`